amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 The verdure sleeps In winter,
        Awakes with April rain,
-The sun swings low ó 'tis night ó ascends,
+The sun swings low ‚Äî 'tis night ‚Äî ascends,
        And lo! 'tis morn again:
 The world spins on triumphant
        Across a trackless sky,